zhengpenghou/zkwasm-automata/README.md

 For fresh environment, run `source script/environment_linux.sh` for Linux.

-If you see some error messages, need manually install the error module in your OS.
+If you see some error messages, need manually install the error module in your OS..

 ### Required service: